top of page

 Sea Crow Press

 At Sea Crow Press, we believe the most enduring stories are the ones rooted in place—where landscape, history, and human longing converge.
-In Dear Missing Friend, Susan McGuirk brings us a novel born from a single haunting newspaper advertisement, tracing one Irish immigrant woman's journey through the whaling wharves of Sag Harbor and the streets of 1840s Manhattan.
+In Dear Missing Friend, Susan McGuirk brings us a novel born from a single haunting newspaper advertisement.
+It traces one Irish immigrant woman's journey through the whaling wharves of Sag Harbor and the streets of 1840s Manhattan.

-Catherine McGuirk's story of ambition, independence, and self-determination unfolds in towns where the past still lingers in the architecture and the air, making her choices feel as vivid today as they must have then.
+Catherine McGuirk's story of ambition, independence, and self-determination unfolds in towns where the past still lingers in the architecture and the air.
+Her choices feel as vivid today as they must have then.
 We're delighted to welcome author Susan McGuirk to talk about the vanished advertisement that haunted her imagination, the resourceful women who forged paths across the 19th century, and the places that preserved their footprints long enough for us to follow.

 "We honor the women of the past who endured so the women of the present can prevail."
 Susan McGuirk, author of Dear Missing Friend